 Illicit drugs continue to provide enormous profits to traffickers and organised criminal groups.
 Problems associated with illicit drugs affect public health, social cohesion and political stability of the countries concerned.
 They also represent a significant obstacle to poverty eradication and global development.

-In order to take effective measures against drugs, the EU has accepted give principles of international drug policy adopted at the UN General Assembly Special Session on Drugs (UNGASS) in 1998: shared responsibility, emphasis on multilateralism, balanced approach, development mainstreaming and respect for human rights.
+In order to take effective measures against drugs, the EU has accepted five principles of international drug policy adopted at the UN General Assembly Special Session on Drugs (UNGASS) in 1998: shared responsibility, emphasis on multilateralism, a balanced approach, development mainstreaming and respect for human rights.

-Moreover, the EU has also elaborated the so-called EU Drugs Strategy 2005-2012 , which includes the chapter on international cooperation, addressing the need of assistance to third countries and application of the balanced approach in reducing the supply and demand for drugs.
-The EU Drugs Action Plan 2009-2012 goes further by providing instruments to address old and emerging trafficking routes such as West Africa, through a variety of projects, promotion of regional and intra-regional cooperation and intensification of the financial support.
+Moreover, the EU has developed its own strategies, including the latest EU Drugs Strategy 2013-2020 , which includes international cooperation, assistance to non-EU countries and application of a balanced, evidence-based approach to reducing the supply and demand for drugs.
+The EU Action Plan on Drugs 2013-2016 goes further still, providing instruments to address old and emerging trafficking routes through a variety of projects, promoting regional and intra-regional cooperation and intensifying financial support.

-While EU efforts against drugs do not make broad policy distinctions between so-called soft and hard drugs or between natural and synthetic drugs, each drug poses different challenges.
-The novelty, changing nature and increasing use of synthetic drugs, has led to adoption of the Joint Action on Synthetic Drugs which was established in 1997.
-It implies a close co-operation between the Commission and the two drug agencies established by the EU, Lisbon’s Monitoring Centre and Europol.
+While EU efforts against drugs do not make broad policy distinctions between so-called ‘soft’ and ‘hard’ drugs, or between ‘natural’ and ‘synthetic drugs’, each drug poses different challenges.
+The novelty, changing nature and increasing use of synthetic drugs, led to the adoption of a Joint Action on Synthetic Drugs in 1997.
+It implies close cooperation between the Commission and two EU agencies: the European Monitoring Centre for Drugs and Drug Addiction and Europol.